Skip to content

 Advanced Troubleshooting

 If your updates are failing, try the official Windows Update Troubleshooter.
 You can also clear the update cache by deleting files in C:\Windows\SoftwareDistribution\Download.
-Admin privileges are required to modify this folder.
+You’ll need administrator privileges to modify this folder.

 Force Updates via PowerShell